as

 -Wup

-Issue a warning for undocumented Z80 instructions that do not work
+Issue warnings for other undocumented Z80-instructions, do not

 -forbid-undocumented-instructions